al6x/profit_hunting/hist_data/readme.md

 The data 250 stocks, all stocks start from 1972 and end in 2025.

+Data has both comission (large cap) and omission biases (no bankrupts).

     - symbol: Stock symbol

     - period_d: Period days [30, 60, 91, 182, 365, 730, 1095]